Me, Myself & Irene: Plot

 In a post-credits scene, everyone looks for Charlie's thumb in the river.
 Whitey finds it, but a fish eats it.

+Production

+Jim Carrey had been announced to star in the film in March 1999.
+Principal photography began in Jamestown, Rhode Island on May 11, 1999.

+During the scene where Charlie is breastfeeding a mother, Carrey accidentally breast-fed Whirry's real breasts as he thought she was wearing a prosthetic breast; he later became humiliated when he found out that was her real breasts.

 Music

 The film's original score was written by Pete Yorn, while the movie's soundtrack contains eight covers of Steely Dan songs.